 Sleep provides the opportunity for the body to restore what we lost while awake – a huge benefit for energy levels – and yet another reason to get to bed at a decent hour.

-8: Strengthens the immune system
+8: Strengthens the Immune System

-Good quality sleep, at a decent hour, is a must if you want to keep well.
+Practicing good sleep hygiene is a must if you want to keep well.

 Recent research from 2017 shows the link between sleep and the immune system.